tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	- user_usec
 	- system_usec

-	and the following three when the controller is enabled:
+	and the following five when the controller is enabled:

 	- nr_periods
 	- nr_throttled